falond/bamazon/README.md

 ### Future Enhancements
-Below are screenshots that capture the app functionality.

 - `BamazonManager.js`
   - This will act as a warehouse management system.
 Which will allow a manager to view stock and adjust inventory in a few different ways.

   - `BamazonExecutive.js`
-  - This will offer insight into profit and sales from the bamason store.
+  - This will offer insight into profit and sales from the bamazon store.